treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

  <a href="/Blog/index/">Back</a>
 ```

-Using JavaScript, the link and confirmation dialog can be written as follows.
+Using JavaScript, the link and confirmation dialog can be written as follows:

 ```
  <%== linkTo(tr("Delete"), urla("remove", 1), Tf::Post, "confirm('Are you sure?')") %>